0xAX/linux-insides/Booting/linux-bootstrap-5.md

 	cli
 ```

-As you already may know from the previous part, the first instruction clears the [direction flag](https://en.wikipedia.org/wiki/Direction_flag) bit in the [flags](https://en.wikipedia.org/wiki/FLAGS_register) register and the second instruction disables [interrupts](https://en.wikipedia.org/wiki/Interrupt).
-The same as the bootloader can load the Linux kernel and jump to the `32-bit` entrypoint immediately after load, in the same way the bootloader can switch the processor into `64-bit` long mode and jump on this entrypoint right after the kernel is loaded.
+As you already should know from the previous part, the first instruction clears the [direction flag](https://en.wikipedia.org/wiki/Direction_flag) bit in the [flags](https://en.wikipedia.org/wiki/FLAGS_register) register and the second instruction disables [interrupts](https://en.wikipedia.org/wiki/Interrupt).

+The same as the bootloader can load the Linux kernel at the `32-bit` entrypoint instead of [16-bit entry point](linux-bootstrap-1.md#the-beginning-of-the-kernel-setup-stage), in the same way the bootloader can switch the processor into `64-bit` long mode by itself and load the kernel starting from the `64-bit` entry point.

 These two instructions have to be executed in a case if the bootloader didn't do it before jumping to the kernel.
 The `direction flag` allows us to use memory copying operations in a correct direction and disabled interrupts will not break or interrupt the kernel decompression process.

+### Unification of the segment registers

-After these two instructions are executed for safeness, the next step is to unify data segments:
+After these two instructions are executed, the next step is to unify segment registers:

 <!-- https://raw.githubusercontent.com/torvalds/linux/refs/heads/master/arch/x86/boot/compressed/head_64.S#L294-L299 -->
 ```assembly